 A variety of different models, in varied materials and masses, were made to test the design possibilities.

 The perforation of the facade panels is an abstraction of the trees of Handyside Gardens and other green areas of King's Cross, combined with the diagonal language of the skewed grid.
 The perforated panels add depth to the elevation, provide shading and let intriguing, dappled light into the building.

 3 Translucent Panel

-Concept Sketches of 22 Handyside Street made quite literally in the light of the place.
+Concept sketches of 22 Handyside Street made with and in the light of the place.